yashmjain/fenic/README.md

 Goes beyond typical multimodal data types (audio, images) by creating specialized types for text-heavy workloads:

 - Markdown parsing and extraction as a first-class data type
-- Transcript processing (SRT, generic formats) with speaker and timestamp awareness
+- Transcript processing (SRT, WebVTT, generic formats) with speaker and timestamp awareness
 - JSON manipulation with JQ expressions for nested data
 - Automatic text chunking with configurable overlap for long documents